MichaelViveros/MichaelViveros.github.io/_posts/2016-08-25-random-word-generator-with-cordova-and-vuejs.md

 * Making HTTP Requests in a Cordova app by updating it's Content Security Policy
 * Using Vue Components in a Cordova app by adding Hooks

+# About the Author
+My name is Michael Viveros and I am in my 5th year of studying Software Engineering.
+I am a passionate programmer, incredibly inconsistent golfer and sarcastically subtle joker.
+I am developing a golf stat-tracking website and mobile app using Cordova and VueJs.
+You can read more @ [michaelviveros.com](http://www.michaelviveros.com/).

 # Help

 #### Android